26vyshnavi/Titanic-Survival-Analysis/README.md

 ## Methodology
 ### Data Wrangling
 1. Missing Values:
-- Identified and handled missing values in Age, Cabin, and Embarked columns.
+- Identified and handled missing values in `Age`, `Cabin`, and `Embarked` columns.
-- Used median imputation for Age and mode imputation for Embarked.
+- Used median imputation for `Age` and mode imputation for `Embarked`.
-- Dropped the Cabin column due to a high percentage of missing values.
+- Dropped the `Cabin` column due to a high percentage of missing values.

 2. Feature Engineering:
-- Created a new feature FamilySize by summing SibSp and Parch.
+- Created a new feature `FamilySize` by summing `SibSp` and `Parch`.
-- Generated IsAlone feature to indicate if a passenger was alone.
+- Generated `IsAlone` feature to indicate if a passenger was alone.

 ### Exploratory Data Analysis (EDA)
 1. Survival Rates by Gender and Class: